 e-mail

-'deixem passar (it favors the house) is a video essay exploring diasporic masculinity, grief, and cultural identity under neoliberal capitalism.
-Through a personal family history of the Madeiran diaspora in South Africa, it situates intimate memory within broader systems of economic and gendered expectation.
+'deixem passar (it favors the house)' (2025) is a video essay exploring diasporic masculinity, grief, and cultural identity under neoliberalism.
+Through the retelling of a familial experience (the loss of a father), a broader expansion of the Madeiran diaspora in South Africa situates intimate memory within broader systems of economic and gendered expectation.

-Tracing a path from Madeira’s sugar plantations to Madeiran-owned corner and liquor stores in apartheid and post-apartheid South Africa, the film examines structures of extraction and assimilation.
+Tracing a path from Madeira as the first testing ground for sugar plantations to Madeiran-owned corner and liquor stores in apartheid and post-apartheid South Africa, the film examines structures of extraction and assimilation and how these roles shift and transform.

-The Bailinho da Madeira emerges as a final site of embodied tradition — seemingly innocent, yet embedded with the same underlying forces of performance and systemic pressure.
+The Bailinho da Madeira, a folkloric dance, emerges as a final site of embodied tradition, seemingly innocent yet also embedded with the same underlying forces of performance and systemic pressure.
+The casino model presents itself as an embodied ritual favored by neoliberal understandings of 'luck' and 'self-made opportunity', masking a system that 'favors the house', mirroring community experiences of gambling and intergenerational obligation.

 ‘tar’ (2024) is a 26-minute film that, by utilizing the archive and recently taken footage, reads into potholed roads as a reflection of a political past crossroading a precarious present within South Africa; memory becomes a site of nostalgic contention and re-construction.
 These asphalt veins that connect cities are generally regarded as a benchmark standard of judging efficient governance.
 This is viewed within the now and disregards past urban planning structures that were rooted within exclusionary Apartheid systems.